Part of my research on robust evaluation of adaptive systems.

 Why It Happens: Retaliation Cascades

 High consequences trigger retaliation cascades: penalties cause counter-defection, which spreads through the population.
-Unlike individual punishment spirals, this is asystem-level phenomenon—agents recover individually but the network fragments.
 The correlation is strong: r = -0.951, p < 0.001.

 Statistical Validation